FJWang01/WidebandISM/README.md

 The MATLAB version is R2022a .

-Programs within the "MMSP Sim" folder utilises the SMIR Generator from https://www.audiolabs-erlangen.de/fau/professor/habets/software/smir-generator .
+Some programmes within the "MMSP Sim" folder utilise the SMIR Generator from https://www.audiolabs-erlangen.de/fau/professor/habets/software/smir-generator .